 What is appropriate background?
+Grading

-- In short, a course like our undergraduate CSC 373 is essentially the prerequisite. - Any of the popular undergraduate texts.
-For example, Kleinberg and Tardos; Cormen, Leiserson, Rivest and Stein; DasGupta, Papadimitriou and Vazirani. - It certainly helps to have a good math background and in particular understand basic probability concepts, and some graph theory.
+- Our undergraduate CSC 373 is essentially the prerequisite. - Any of the popular undergraduate texts.
+For example, Kleinberg and Tardos; Cormen, Leiserson, Rivest and Stein; DasGupta, Papadimitriou and Vazirani. - It certainly helps to have a good math background and in particular understand basic probability concepts (see Probability Primer), and some graph theory.